PeterPCW/GPT-Technical-Interviews/DevOps/README.md

-# Central location for all of the questions without answers:
+# All of the questions without answers (answer linked if uploaded):

 [Explain how Docker containers work and how they differ from virtual machines.
 Provide an example of a Dockerfile and explain the different sections.](https://github.com/PeterPCW/GPT-Technical-Interviews/blob/main/DevOps/Docker%20Containers.md)